 Identifying and understanding such guest categories allows you to better tailor your services to their needs and expectations.
 Oaky enables you to segment your guests accurately with custom labels.
 That gives you the flexibility to offer relevant upsells across various sub-segments to guests fulfilling selected prerequisites.
 In upselling, this is the key to sending personalised offers your guests will love and maximising their stay experience as well as your upselling revenue.

 We’ve even got numbers to prove it.
 Oaky’s client data shows that under ideal conditions, hotels are able to earn up to 1.5x more with the guest segmentation function turned on, than comparable hotels. *

 *Based on 4* and 5* hotels in Europe with between 200-1000 rooms, in 2019.

 How to set up segmentation in 4 simple steps?

 Sending all deals to all travellers may seem right at first.
 However, this would overload your guests with information and make the upselling process feel complicated and time-consuming for them.
 Lower conversion rates are the result.

-Instead, figure out which deals your guests are most likely to book and ensure they land in their inbox at the optimal time.
-Segmenting your guests is essential for this.
+Instead, the best upselling examples show that figuring out which deals your guests are most likely to book and ensuring they land in their inbox at the optimal time are essential for success.

-Once you’ve made sure no errors will take place, it’s time to identify your main guest segments and the deals you want to offer them or exclude them from.
-This means going beyond the points outlined above and looking more closely at each guest segment’s needs and interests.
+Once you have a tool in place to streamline your segmentation efforts and automate the process of sending deals tailored to specific guest segments, it is time to identify the various kinds of travellers your hotel attracts.
 Often the starting point would be business vs leisure and direct vs OTA bookers.
 Finally, consider if there are guest categories you want to offer special deals to (e.g. direct bookers or loyalty members).

 Segment-specific options: early bird breakfast or laundry service for business guests and child-friendly activities for families.